Lamerat/-body-validator-v2/README.md

 const { Validator } = require('body-validator-v2')

 // ES6
-import { validator } from 'body-validator-v2'
+import { Validator } from 'body-validator-v2'
 ```

 For example will validate object for hockey player